ArnavBalyan/Smart-India-Hackathon-2020-Finale/README.md

 ## Mobile Applications:
 Independent Web Views have exist for both Android and iOS, however real time dynamic data is served to them via this web application.
- - Refer to APIs to access them
+ - Refer to APIs to access them.

 ## Privcacy Policy:
 The collected data is not processed by or shared with any third parties.
 Detailed Privacy Policy is available on the web app, refer to API for endpoint.